mpv-player/mpv/DOCS/contribute.md

   major bug fixes, or you're the original author of the code).
 If there is more than one maintainer, you may need to come to an agreement with the others how to handle this to avoid conflict.
+- If you make a pull requests (especially if it's to code you maintain), and you want reviews, explicitly ping the people from which you expect reviews.
-- As a maintainer, you can approve pushes by others to "your" code.
+- As a maintainer, you can approve pull requests by others to "your" code.
 - If you approve or merge 3rd party changes, make sure they follow the general development rules.
 - Changes to user interface and public API must always be approved by the